ligato/docs/docs/user-guide/concepts.md

 ### Using VPP CLI

 You can define VPP data plane interfaces using the VPP CLI.
-After interface creation, VPP generates an index, that serves as a reference for other configuration items that use an interface.
+After interface creation, VPP generates an index that serves as a reference for other configuration items that use an interface.

-Examples of configuration items that depend on interfaces include bridge domains, routes, and ARP entries.
+Examples of configuration items that depend on interfaces include bridge domains, routes and ARP entries.
 Other items, such as FIBs, may have more complicated dependencies involving additional configuration items.

 !!!
 Note
     Use `agentctl vpp cli` to run VPP CLI commands.
 If for some reason this fails, you can access the VPP CLI console using `docker exec -it vpp-agent vppctl -s localhost:5002`.